LVOL98/PCPP_Practical-Concurrent-and-Parallel-Programming/exercise-1/README.md

 ...
 ```

+This marks the code inside the `incrment` function as a `critical section` that only 1 thread can execute at a time

 Now whenever a thread wants to perform the increment method, a counter is incremented in the JVM and the current thread is set as holding the lock.
 Then it can perform the increment of count.
 Once done the JVM decerements the count and no longer associates the thread with the lock.
 Now the same or a new thread can lock the resource.

 While all of this is happening, no other thread can get a lock on the count.